 Another example of program response is inner city ghetto kids.
 They are raised with violence, drugs, and disparity all around them.
 They often grow up to be gangsters just to survive.
 Inner city kids develop entirely different personality lenses than country kids.
 Both are the same at birth, but each develops entirely different mentalities based solely on environmental conditioning.
 You get out of kids what you put into them...

 Many people believe that some babies are born with bad genes, causing their bad behavior; referencing behaviors such as, natural born killers, or sociopaths.
 That is like saying that babies are born with Catholic or Muslim genes.
 The truth is that babies are not born bad, but can be born into bad circumstances that produce bad behavior.
 Human behavior is not genetic, it is environmental.
 People who are born with neural chemical imbalances (genetic abnormalities) are not born wanting to kill, steal, fight, or lie; their environment no matter how benign it seems, in one way or another, taught their interpersonal behavior towards others.
 One takes something away from a baby; it then leans to take something away from others.
 One scolds a baby for bad behavior; they learn to scold others according to their learned interpretation of bad behavior.
 All human behavior is an environmentally learned response.
-A baby is not born bad, that it leans in life.
+A baby is not born bad, that it learns in life.